mjordan/islandora_object_clone/README.md

 # Islandora Object Clone

 Copies an Islandora object and persists the copy much in the same manner that [Node Clone](https://www.drupal.org/project/node_clone) does for Drupal nodes.
-At the end of the cloning process, you have a new object that is pretty much identical to the object it was clone from.
+At the end of the cloning process (click a tab, optionally fill in a couple of form fields), you have a new object that is pretty much identical to the object it was clone from.
 Differences are listed below.

 ## Introduction